Chronic kidney disease

 Causes of chronic kidney disease include diabetes, high blood pressure, glomerulonephritis, and polycystic kidney disease.
 Risk factors include a family history of chronic kidney disease.
 Diagnosis is by blood tests to measure the estimated glomerular filtration rate (eGFR), and a urine test to measure albumin.
 Ultrasound or kidney biopsy may be performed to determine the underlying cause.
 Several severity-based staging systems are in use.

-Screening at-risk people is recommended.
+Testing people with risk factors (case-finding) is recommended.
 Initial treatments may include medications to lower blood pressure, blood sugar, and cholesterol.
 Angiotensin converting enzyme inhibitors (ACEIs) or angiotensin II receptor antagonists (ARBs) are generally first-line agents for blood pressure control, as they slow progression of the kidney disease and the risk of heart disease.
 Loop diuretics may be used to control edema and, if needed, to further lower blood pressure.
 NSAIDs should be avoided.
-Other recommended measures include staying active, and certain dietary changes such as a low-salt diet and the right amount of protein.
+Other recommended measures include staying active, and "to adopt healthy and diverse diets with a higher consumption of plant-based foods compared to animal-based foods and a lower consumption of ultraprocessed foods."
+Plant-based diets are feasible and are associated with improved intermediate outcomes and biomarkers.
+An example of a general, healthy diet, suitable for people with CKD who do not require restrictions, is the Canada Food Guide Diet.
+People with CKD who require dietary restrictions or who have other specific nutritional problems should be referred to a dietitian.
 Treatments for anemia and bone disease may also be required.
 Severe disease requires hemodialysis, peritoneal dialysis, or a kidney transplant for survival.

-Chronic kidney disease affected 753 million people globally in 2016 - 417 million females and 336 million males.
+Eight to 16% of the world population has chronic kidney disease.
+Other estimates have chronic kidney disease affecting 753 million people globally in 2016 (417 million females and 336 million males).
 In 2015, it caused 1.2 million deaths, up from 409,000 in 1990.
 The causes that contribute to the greatest number of deaths are high blood pressure at 550,000, followed by diabetes at 418,000, and glomerulonephritis at 238,000.

 Signs and symptoms

-CKD is initially without symptoms, and is usually detected on routine screening blood work by either an increase in serum creatinine, or protein in the urine.
+CKD is initially without symptoms and is usually detected on routine screening blood work by either an increase in serum creatinine, or protein in the urine.
 As the kidney function decreases, more unpleasant symptoms may emerge: